 Users with low mobility may find typing and using a mouse a challenge.
 Users can use voice commands to replicate mouse actions.
 This only works when a website or digital service is built to ensure it works with the software accurately.

 Physical disabilities and chronic conditions can mean users struggle to use keyboards and a mouse.
 Set up pages and features so that they can be accessed by someone who can’t use a keyboard or mouse.
-This will allow those users to access the site without difficulty.
+This will allow those users to access the site without additional difficulty.

 A user who is partially sighted may need to use software that allows them to control the size of text and images on a page, replicating a magnifying glass effect on text and images.
 On the other hand, they can use a tool that zooms the entire page as a whole rather than specific parts or elements of a page.